rewired/dustbox-vst/docs/adr/0001-initial-architecture.md

 - Use CMake with `juce_add_plugin` to target VST3 only, keeping the build portable across Windows and macOS.
 - Structure the source tree into `Core`, `Parameters`, `Dsp`, `Plugin`, and `Ui` folders to isolate responsibilities and ease future DSP iteration.
 - Drive all parameters through APVTS with stable string IDs and smoothing hooks managed by the processor.
 - Implement Tape, Dirt, and Pump modules as realtime-safe stubs exposing `prepare`, `reset`, and `processBlock`, including tempo syncing and noise routing placeholders.
+Subsequent module additions such as the Reverb stage are captured in follow-up ADRs (see [ADR 0006](./0006-reverb-module.md)).
 - Provide a generic grouped editor using JUCE attachments so the entire parameter set is host-automatable before the bespoke UI arrives.

 ## Consequences